SC4RECROWx/SC4RECROWx/README.md

 <h3 align="center">A Tech Enthusiast with a passion for FinTech and Cybersecurity.</h3>

 <p align="center">
   My primary focus is on ethical hacking, vulnerability analysis, and network security.
 I believe that technological innovation must be balanced with strong defenses.
-I actively deepen my knowledge of cloud security and digital forensics while seeking opportunities to collaborate on challenging and meaningful projects.
+I actively deepen my knowledge of Security Analyst and digital forensics while seeking opportunities to collaborate on challenging and meaningful projects.
 </p>

 ---